Schynam/Cyclistic-Case-Study/README.md

 Introduction

-This study is the Google Data Analytics Capstone project which utilizes public data that is available under a [license agreement] (https://divvybikes.com/data-license-agreement) and by which this study abides.
+This study is the Google Data Analytics Capstone project which utilizes public data that is available under the license agreement (https://divvybikes.com/data-license-agreement) and by which this study abides.

 Background